connexcs/docs/customer-ratecard.md

 6. Select the billing type, example: 1/1 or 6/6

   ![alt text][customer-ratecard4]

-7. Enter the connection cost if there is one.
+7. Enter the connection charge if there is one.

 8. Select the Rounding method which can be upto 6 decimal places, but is usually 4.